pschool-in/curriculum/content/grammar/new-topics/conjunction-1.md

 ### Fill in the blanks (label) (fillup with options)

 Choose the correct joining word.
-Tap on blanks for options. (title)
+Tap on each blank for options. (title)
 ```
 I want to go, *but (and)* it is too far.
 We washed the clothes, *and (but)* we put them in sunlight.